ee-jackson/tree/code/notebooks/2024-02-06_test-hyperparameters-continued.md

     ## → A | warning: A correlation computation is required, but `estimate` is constant and has 0 standard deviation, resulting in a divide by 0 error. `NA` will be returned.

-    ## There were issues with some computations   A: x1There were issues with some computations   A: x2There were issues with some computations   A: x3There were issues with some computations   A: x4There were issues with some computations   A: x5There were issues with some computations   A: x6There were issues with some computations   A: x7There were issues with some computations   A: x8There were issues with some computations   A: x8
+    ## There were issues with some computations   A: x1There were issues with some computations   A: x2There were issues with some computations   A: x3There were issues with some computations   A: x4There were issues with some computations   A: x5There were issues with some computations   A: x6There were issues with some computations   A: x7There were issues with some computations   A: x8There were issues with some computations   A: x9There were issues with some computations   A: x9

 ``` r
 tune_res %>%